More Libor fines expected by mid-year - source

 "There will be more in the first half of this year," said one source with knowledge of the complex probe that is involving more than a dozen of the world's top banks and brokers.
 "Things are progressing ... and you will see a lot more this year."

-U.S. and UK regulators have fined three banks to date - RBS, Barclays (BARC.L) and Switzerland's UBS UBSN.VX - a total of $2.6 billion (1.6 billion pounds) for allowing traders to game Libor interbank rates in a global scam.
+U.S. and UK regulators have fined three banks to date - RBS, Britain's Barclays (BARC.L) and Switzerland's UBS UBSN.VX - a total of $2.6 billion for allowing traders to game Libor interbank rates in a global scam.

 The regulators' timetable is an indication the probe is gathering pace, as investigators piece together evidence to ascertain which traders at which banks and brokerages attempted to manipulate Libor, the London interbank offered rate.